mattowsh/holbertonschool-sorting_algorithms/README.md

 For optimum efficiency, **the input data should be stored in a data structure** which allows random access rather than one that allows only sequential access (e.g. an array or doubly linked lists).

 ## Big O notation
 Big-O notation represents the upper bound of the running time of an algorithm.
-Therefore, it gives **the worst-case complexity of an algorithm.**
+Therefore, it gives **the worst-case complexity of an algorithm.** In other words, represents the relation, in the worst-case, between the execution time of an algorithm and the increasing input length.

 ## Learning Objectives
 - At least four different sorting algorithms